danielBingham/communities/documentation/releases/version-0.4.0/desktop-regression.md

-# Full Regression Test
+# Desktop Regression

-This document contains a checklist of test cases to be run during a full regression of the platform.
-To run a full regression, run through the full checklist on Desktop and then again on Mobile.

-Create a directory under `releases/` named for the feature, eg.
-`19-private-groups` and place the checklist below in the `index.md` file.
-Copy the [Regression](#regression) section to a file with an appropriate name, eg.
-`pre-migration-desktop-regression.md` and work through it.

-- [ ] Run a full regression pre-migration to confirm feature flag works (if applicable).
-    - [ ] On a Desktop browser, run through [Regression](#regression)
-    - [ ] On a Mobile browser, run through [Regression](#regression)
-- [ ] Run a full regression post-migration (if applicable) to confirm feature works.
-    - [ ] On a Desktop browser, run through [Regression](#regression)
-    - [ ] On a Mobile browser, run through [Regression](#regression)

 ## Migrations
-- [ ] As Administrator, run any migrations associated with this release.
+- [x] As Administrator, run any migrations associated with this release.
-- [ ] As Administrator, create content associated with those migrations.
+- [x] As Administrator, create content associated with those migrations.
 Confirm content creates.
-- [ ] As Administrator, rollback the migrations.
+- [x] As Administrator, rollback the migrations.
 Confirm migrations rollback cleanly.
-- [ ] As Administrator, run migrations forward again.
+- [x] As Administrator, run migrations forward again.

 ## Regression